 Of course the name comes from one of the main ingredients, peanut butter.
 While you can use creamy or crunchy, I absolutely recommend getting something 100% peanut butter, rather than a mix of peanuts and various oils/flavorings.

 You’ll also need to get a yam which is one of the most popular West African ingredients in tons of different recipes.
 The awesome thing about yams are that they pretty much last forever.
 You can buy a few and just leave them out until you need to use them.
 For this stew I used about 1kg of cubed yam, which was about 60% of the whole yam I bought.

 West African Peanut Butter Stew Ingredients

-Note: I don’t add salt or pepper to the ingredients list because my stock is already quite salty and I felt it didn’t need more.
+Note: I didn’t add salt or pepper to the ingredients list because my homemade stock was already quite salty and I felt it didn’t need more.
 You can absolutely adjust your salt levels to your preferences.
 For pepper I felt the chili powder provided enough spiciness so that black pepper wasn’t needed.
 Again, feel free to add some if you want.